clementrr/summarization-basics/README.md

 # SumBasic

+Additionnal reading from the class 'Big Data for Business Decisions' followed during fall semester 2019 at Bocconi University :

-Implementation of a very simple algorithm for multi-document summarization (from The Impact of Frequency on Summarization by Ani Nenkova and Lucy Vanderwende).
+Implementation of a simple algorithm for multi-document summarization (from The Impact of Frequency on Summarization by Ani Nenkova and Lucy Vanderwende).